Four key reasons to use Salesforce Leads vs. Contacts

 A defined sales process and reporting structure can allow you to analyze the number of Leads at each stage of the journey and the velocity, or how quickly leads move through the funnel.
 The Lead Status field on the Lead object allows administrators to input multiple custom selections indicating the progress of a Lead (e.g., prospecting, marketing-qualified, sales-qualified, etc.).
 These statuses make up the first segment of a buyer’s journey and tie to specific actions such as opting-in to an email newsletter, downloading a white paper, or requesting a quote.

 Part of clearing the noise of Salesforce implementation is deciding where you stand in the Salesforce Leads vs. Contacts debate.
 Still confused?
 PK’s Salesforce Consultants can help you take your Salesforce implementation to the next level in a way that makes sense for your unique needs.
-Reach out for a free consultant review from our experts.
+Here’s how to create a winning Salesforce roadmap.

 About the author